bradyrx/automate-mpas/README.md

 1. Run `git clone git@github.com:bradyrx/automate_mpas_simulation.git` on an institutional computer (Grizzly and Wolf tested at LANL).

-2. Add folder to your E3SM directory.
+2. Add folder to your E3SM directory or any other directory.
 Make sure that a version of MPAS with particles is checked out.
 E.g., check out the `particlePassiveFloatVerticalTreatmentFix` branch from https://github.com/pwolfram/MPAS-Model.
 It is crucial to have the bleeding edge checked out to have functionality for all BGC sensors.

 3. Load a python2.7 virtual environment and make sure `lxml` is installed.

-4. Edit the header variables in `generate_E3SM_case.sh` to set resolution, machine, p-code, particle count, etc.
+4. Edit `config.sh` to set resolution, machine, p-code, particle count, etc.

 5. Run `bash generate_E3SM_case.sh`